-Couples Therapy Melbourne
+Couples & Relationship Counselling Melbourne

 - Emotions Focussed Therapy (EFT): gets you to focus on the underlying core emotions, rather than the content of conflict.
 Helps for dealing with and healing past emotional hurts and resentments.